-Tax laws always seem to be changing.
 Most of the Tax Cuts and Jobs Act (TCJA) changes are scheduled to expire on December 31, 2025.
-Are you aware of how this may affect you?
+The new administration promised to address tax laws in 2025.
+Our goal is to keep clients aware of how this may affect them!